RahulRagesh/GAT/README.md

 Optuna (https://optuna.org/) is used for hyperparameter search.
 The hyperparameters set using ```trial.suggest*``` in the ```__call__``` method of ```TuneGAT``` class are searched.
 To run for a single configuration, all the hyperparameters have to be manually specified while setting ```n_trials=1```.

 ## Extras
-* There is a commented out code snippet to retrive the attention weights.
+* There is a commented out code snippet to retrieve the attention weights.
 * The code is also setup to support alternate optimization of attention weights and model weights.
 * On successful execution, a csv file with all the configurations and corresponding metrics will be dumped.